titango/titango.github.io/_posts/2022-04-06-Programming-with-types.md

 **Type inference**: In some cases, the compiler can infer the type of a variable or a function without us having to specify it explicitly.

 # Chapter 2: Basic types

+This chapter will look at some of the commonly available primitive types (empty, unit, Booleans, numbers, strings, arrays, and references), their uses, and common pitfalls to be aware of

 ### Designing functions that don't  return values

 1. An **empty type** is a type that cannot have any value: its set of possible